One relator maximal pro-p Galois groups and the Koszulity conjectures: Abstract

 \section{Abstract}

-Let $p$ be a prime number and let $K$ be a field containing a root of 1 of order $p$.
-If the maximal pro-$p$ Galois group $G_K(p)$ is a finitely generated one-relator pro-$p$ group, we show that L.~Positselski's and T.~Weigel's Koszulity conjectures are true for $K$.
-Also, under the above hypothesis we show that the $\F_p$-cohomology algebra of $G_K(p)$ is the quadratic dual of a canonical graded algebra induced by the complete group algebra $\F_p\dbl G_K(p)\dbr$, which decomposes as free product of quadratic algebras, in analogy with a result by T.~W\"urfel on one-relator absolute pro-$p$ Galois groups.
+Let $p$ be a prime number and let ${\K}$ be a field containing a root of 1 of order $p$.
+If the absolute Galois group $G_{\K}$ satisfies $\dim H^1(G_{\K},\F_p)<\infty$ and $\dim H^2(G_{\K},\F_p)=1$, we show that L.~Positselski's and T.~Weigel's Koszulity conjectures are true for ${\K}$.
+Also, under the above hypothesis we show that the $\F_p$-cohomology algebra of $G_{\K}$ is the quadratic dual of the graded algebra $\gr_\bullet\F_p[G_{\K}]$, induced by the powers of the augmentation ideal of the group algebra $\F_p[G_{\K}]$, and these two algebras decompose as products of elementary quadratic algebras.
+Finally, we propose a refinement of the Koszulity conjectures, analogous to I.~Efrat's Elementary Type Conjecture.

 \subjclass[2010]{Primary 12G05; Secondary 17A45, 20F40, 20F14}